WHAT IS PALEO AND WHY PALEO ?

 LET’S DEBUNK A COUPLE OF MISSUNDERSTANDINGS

 Meat Dilemma: Sceptics will shout- risk of kidney disease, osteoporosis, cancer, l-carnitine linked to heart attacks.
-On the other hand you will read studies clearly citing reduction in the risk of cardiovascular conditions in groups that have been following Paleo diet.
-Conclusive research also indicate that cavemen did not suffer from kidney diseases, heart attacks or other cardiovascular problems (apart from blood loss:) This simple assumption can answer your meat dilemma.
+On the other hand, you will read studies clearly citing reduction in the risk of cardiovascular conditions in groups that have been following Paleo diet.
+Conclusive research also indicates that cavemen did not suffer from kidney diseases, heart attacks or other cardiovascular problems (apart from blood loss:)

 Cavemen did not: Eat processed meat – Toss it in flower and deep fry it – Eat animals fed on genetically modified food, injected with steroids, hormones and antibiotics – Eat genetically modified animals etc. The list of practices associated with meat production goes on and on.
 Also, people associated with cardiovascular conditions and meat, usually lead the sedentary lifestyle and consume very little fibre, green vegetables and other healthy food that we need to eat along the meat to facilitate healthy absorption of nutrients from it.
 As I mentioned before this diet might need extra cost and effort to obtain healthy ingredients, including meat from healthily bred animals.